 Efrain is a community organizer born and raised in Fresno.
-Growing up he saw gangs and drugs as normal activity in his neighborhood, not realizing they were contributing factors to major health disparities between North and South Fresno.
+Growing up he saw gangs and drugs as normal activity in his neighborhood, not realizing they were contributing factors to major health disparities between north and south.
 This empowered him to use his voice to uplift those in community who have been hurt by oppressive systems.
 Through the support of his mentors at Fresno Barrios Unidos, Efrain learned how to advocate and engage young people in safe spaces intended to heal trauma through a cultural lens.
 He is now working at Fresno Barrios Unidos as a Program Assistant, where he supports programming for youth who are often criminalized and left without a seat at the table.
-Efrain is passionate about creating safe spaces for marginalized youth and ending the criminalization of young people across Fresno.
-Efrain is now studying at CSU Fresno, pursuing a Bachelor’s degree in Sociology, with a minor in Chicanx Studies
+Efrain is passionate about creating safe spaces for marginalized youth and ending the criminalization of young people.
+Efrain is now studying at CSU Fresno, pursuing a Bachelor’s degree in Sociology, with a minor in Chicanx Studies.

-Harold’s personal experience with concentrated poverty and the criminal justice system has pushed him to be personally accountable to work in every community he comes into contact with.
+Harold’s personal experience with concentrated poverty and the criminal justice system has pushed him to be personally accountable to work in every community he comes in contact with.
 In his hometown of Stockton he worked for Mayor Michael Tubbs to help establish Stockton Scholars, a city-wide scholarship program.
 As a student at UCLA he was a policy analyst for Million Dollar Hood where he helped map the fiscal and human cost of incarceration in LA county.
 In LA he served as a conflict mediator at Soledad Enrich Action Charter to help defuse tension between Crip and Hoover gang members.
 In Washington DC he worked with the Mexican American Legal Defense Fund to combat Brown issues using impact litigation.
-After graduating from UCLA Harold will participate in the Coro Fellowship where he hopes to get a holistic understanding of the interdependencies between different sectors, then apply to law school to leverage his degree to further impact communities like his own.
+After graduating from UCLA Harold plans to attend law school to leverage his degree to further impact communities like his own.

 Today Kimberly is an adviser at Rosa Parks K-8, introducing junior high school-aged youth to health justice campaigns and tending to the social emotional needs of young people and upcoming community champions to leverage statewide power for the purpose of systems change.

-Jahiem is a fellow at the RYSE Youth Center in Richmond.
-His organizing efforts are centered on social justice issues and its emotional, mental, and physical impact on youth.
-He has faced obstacles concerning race, gender, sexuality, and appearance.
-As a youth organizer his achievements have reached new heights crediting his vulnerability, patience, and demonstrated leadership in a way that leads with love and pushes for safety in the community.
+Geo is a fellow at the RYSE Youth Center in Richmond.
+His organizing efforts are centered on social justice issues and its emotional, mental and physical impact on youth.
+He has faced obstacles concerning race, gender, sexuality and appearance.
+As a youth organizer his achievements have reached new heights crediting his vulnerability, patience, and demonstrated leadership in a way that leads with love and pushes for safety in community.
 He was a youth organizer for Kids First, a campaign that established a department and fund for children and youth and was the recipient of the Community Championship award.

-Born in Somali, Binti came to the United States in March 2004 at the age of nine.
-As a San Diego resident, she has been involved with many community groups: City Heights Youth For change, Parent Student Resident organization, Food Justice Momentum team, Somali Bantu association, Say San Diego, and Sisterhood Circle.
-Binti loves working alongside community and learning about the needs of local members and what she can do to support local efforts.
+Born in Somali, Binti came to the United States in 2004 at the age of nine.
+As a San Diego resident, she has been involved with many community groups: Parent Student Resident organization, Food Justice Momentum team, Somali Bantu association, Say San Diego and Sisterhood Circle.
+Binti loves working alongside community and learning about the needs of local members and what she can do to support efforts.

-Karla Ortiz’s is a community organizer from Boyle Heights.
-Her organizing career began in high school Junior year 2015, when her mother, Yanira Jones, encouraged her to become more active in her community.
-Karla’s mom found The East Los Angeles Women’s Center (ELAWC), which centers its focus to ensure that all women, girls and their families live in a place of safety, health, and personal well-being, free from violence and abuse, with equal access to necessary health services and social support, with an emphasis on Latino communities.
-Through ELAWC Karla discovered her voice and the power she has.
-She became and continues to be empowered by other powerful women for whom she now has much gratitude.
+Karla is a community organizer from Boyle Heights.
+Her organizing career began in high school when her mother encouraged her to become more active in community.
+Karla’s mom founded the East Los Angeles Women’s Center (ELAWC) which centers its focus to ensure that women, girls and their families live in a place of safety, health, and personal well-being, free from violence and abuse, have access to necessary health services and social support with an emphasis on Latino communities.
+Through ELAWC Karla discovered her voice and power.
+She became and continues to be empowered by other women for whom she has much gratitude.
 Since then she has fallen in love with the movement, fighting for social justice and sharing her knowledge.
 Karla attended Sisterhood Rising in 2015 and describes herself as a lotus terrified of letting her guard down.
-She now sees that she has blossomed into a powerful and courageous leader.
-Now, Karla has gained experience in developing, implementing and supporting programs for young leaders.
-As a Youth Engagement Coordinator for the East Los Angeles Women’s Center, Karla mentors young leaders in high school, and supports youth lead programming with the sole focus of strengthening youth leadership and self-development through literature analysis, journaling, and critical thinking as a learning process to become youth leaders in their communities.
+She sees that she has blossomed into a courageous leader.
+Karla has gained experience in developing, implementing and supporting programs for young leaders.
+As a Youth Engagement Coordinator for ELAWC, Karla mentors student leaders and supports youth lead programming with the purpose of strengthening leadership and self-development through literature analysis, journaling and critical thinking as a learning process.

-Karla is an undergraduate at California State University, Los Angeles in works to obtaining a bachelor’s degree in sociology by fall of 2020.
+Karla is an undergraduate at California State University, Los Angeles as it working to obtain her bachelor’s degree in sociology.